When You Feel Alone as a Teacher (and Stuck)

 - Private Facebook group: Create a private Facebook group just for your small mastermind group.
 You can then share thoughts, questions, & encouragement with each other whenever you have a couple minutes free.

-- Voxer: I’ve recently started using Voxer & I am seriously loving it.
+- Voxer: Voxer is seriously amazing.
+I seriously think I love it just slightly less than I love my own children.
+(Not really….but kind of.)
 Basically, Voxer is a free smart phone app that allows you to send voice messages.
 Now that may not sound so spectacular, but let me explain the benefits…

 - You can say sooo much more than you can type: When you’re speaking instead of typing, you can say much more in much less time.
 As a result, your conversations can be much more in-depth without your feeling like you’re typing your little fingers off.